 BARBARA A. HOLLAND SCHOLAR-ADMINISTRATOR AWARD

-The Barbara A. Holland Scholar-Administrator Award honors a bold, mid-career scholar-administrator whose leadership and intellectual voice illuminates the transformative power of urban and metropolitan higher education in the lives of individuals and communities.
+The Barbara A. Holland Scholar-Administrator Award honors a bold, mid-career scholar-administrator whose leadership and intellectual voice illuminates the transformative power of urban and metropolitan higher education.
 Holland Scholars are respected, strategic leaders across their institution who are known for contributing to cutting-edge research related to their administrative role.
-Holland Scholars approach leadership by drawing on literature, research, and inquiry to ignite the potential of their institution to be successful in its mission and goals.
-They are inquisitive, inclusive and collaborative, and they are driven to ask and answer scholarly questions critical to their field and professional role.
-Holland Scholars imagine and animate innovative, evidence-based solutions relevant to the persistent and emerging challenges facing urban and metropolitan universities.
+Their scholarship may focus on, but is not limited to, topics such as diversity/equity, campus culture, faculty development, student health and well-being, curricular innovation, research productivity, planning and assessment, student retention and progress, and community engagement.
+Holland Scholars approach leadership by drawing on literature and research to ignite the potential of their institution to be successful in its mission and goals.
+They are inquisitive, inclusive and collaborative, and they are driven to ask and answer scholarly questions critical to their field and professional role as evidenced by a record of their own scholarship.

 - A candidate’s current home institution should be a CUMU member institution